 Marsha operates on the principles of autonomy and hyperlocalization.
 It is constructed with available materials from wherever the extraplanetary lander touches down, prefabbing habitats in advance of the human crew.
 With its construction engineers more than 34 million miles away—too far to tighten a bolt—the project has to be completely self-driven.

+With both NASA and the Chinese government setting goals for sending people to Mars by 2033, the need for a Mars habitat is growing.
 Building for Mars was a thrilling first step, but the next iteration stays earthbound.
-Called Tera, AI SpaceFactory’s terrestrial 3D-printed habitat also uses autonomous construction but focuses on alternatives to environmentally damaging building methods on Earth.
+Called Tera, AI SpaceFactory’s terrestrial 3D-printed habitat also uses autonomous construction but focuses on alternatives to environmentally damaging building methods on earth.